ol-ko/vue-js-course-labs/lab05/README.md

 1. Oh snap, a new requirement has arrived.
 Our partner liquor store has launched a promo campaign - users that sign up for their newsletter get a one-time promo code for a 10% discount for their next order.
-We even get provided an API, that tells us whether the promo code is valid.
+We even get an API, that tells us whether the promo code user has entered is valid.
-All that's left to do is to adjust our application.
+All that's left is to adjust our application.
 Add the following code to the `ShoppingCart.vue` component:

     Into the `<template>` section: